Universe

 $ typst compile test.typ

-The installation is working if the compile didn’t fail and test.pdf looks like this:
+The installation is successful if the file compiled without errors and test.pdf looks like this: